 Prerequisite: HCM 112 (C or better)

-This course is a continuation of Patisserie II and introduces students to European and advanced pastries and a variety of tortes with new assembly and decorating techniques.
-Bavarians, individual cakes and desserts, frozen desserts, advanced pastries and confectionery are also included.
+This course is a continuation of Patisserie II and introduces students to European and advanced pastries, a variety of tortes with new assembly and decorating techniques.
+Bavarians, individual cakes and desserts, frozen desserts, advanced pastries, advanced petits fours, and plate presentations with multiple components are also included.

 Prerequisite: HCM 172 (C or better)